HeikoBlomenkamp/100-days-of-linux/r1-log.md

 thinklua.md: Added first part of Section 1.4 (Formal and natural languages); upload to HTTP server, not to the GitHub (will do it later).

 ### R1D32
+thinkksh.md: Added first part of Section 1.4 (Formal and natural languages); upload to HTTP server, not to the GitHub (will do it later).

+### R1D33